 Microscopic forms of life are considered with emphasis on bacteriology as it applies to numerous areas in industry, health, and sanitation.
 Laboratory activities consist of staining and culturing techniques as are used in identification of various organisms and analysis of water, food, and dairy products.
 The microscope will be used for observation of microbes.
 Prerequisite: BIOL102 or BIOL115 or BIOL202 3-2-4

 This course involves an understanding of the principles of measurement, chemical equations, stoichiometry, atomic structure, chemical bonding, periodic relationships, and the chemistry of the common elements.
-Prerequisites: High school chemistry, CHEM100 3-2-4
+Prerequisites: Appropriate placement score or 1 year high school chemistry with the appropriate letter grade or Corequiste: MATH129 or MATH130.
+3-2-4

 This is a continuation of CHEM101 with special emphasis on chemical reaction, chemical thermodynamics, kinetics, equilibrium, electro chemistry, acid base chemistry, and reduction oxidation reactions.
 General concepts of organic chemistry will also be reviewed.
 Prerequisite: CHEM101 3-2-4